linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 23.05.2024 (announcement Web4)
+- 🚀 Just imagine a world where tech meets infinity! 🌐 We're crafting the next-gen software for #Web4.
+What features would you like to see?
+Drop your ideas below! 💡👇 #Innovation #TechFuture #Linkspreed

+### 23.05.2024 (announcement)
+- 🌟 Picture this: you could be our next team member at #Linkspreed!
+We're thinking about adding 2 new talents to our crew.
+What skills do you think would be perfect for our team?
+Share your thoughts! 💬👇 #JoinUs #TechJobs #Web4

 ### 22.05.2024 (announcement Web4)
 - 🚀 Imagine your communities powered by Web4 tools!
 We're crafting not one, but TWO game-changers.
 Stay tuned for updates.
 Let's build the future together!
 What features do YOU want?
 Drop your ideas below! 👇 #Web4 #CommunityTech #InnovateTogether